gumaerc-testorg/21g.053-spring-2014/content/pages/readings.md

 Chirac, Jacques. {{% resource_link 74bba6bc-ba78-ef3b-2e84-b66b13339515 "_Cochin Appeal_ (PDF)" %}}, 1978.

-France and the Euro. "[The Time-Bomb at the Heart of Europe.
-Why France could become the Biggest Danger to Europe's Single Currency](http://www.economist.com/news/leaders/21566640-why-france-could-become-biggest-danger-europes-single-currency-time-bomb-heart)." _The Economist_, November, 2012.
+France and the Euro. "{{% resource_link "4ab32a17-123e-4abf-b11d-3aa4c9ea1a94" "The Time-Bomb at the Heart of Europe.
+Why France could become the Biggest Danger to Europe's Single Currency" %}}." _The Economist_, November, 2012.

 {{< tdclose >}}